Navigate This Post

 You need…

-- Beef short ribs – The 2 most common cuts of short ribs are English short ribs (meaty sections cut along the bone) & flanken short ribs (thin strips cut across the bone, pictured).
+- Beef short ribs – The 2 most common cuts of short ribs are English short ribs (meaty sections cut along the bone) and flanken short ribs (thin strips cut across the bone, pictured).
 Kalbi short ribs are typically prepared with flanken short ribs, which are very accessible at most Asian grocery stores.
 For maximum flavor, look for meaty short ribs with nice marbling.

 - Shoyu – This Japanese-style soy sauce is ubiquitous in Hawaii.
 It has a more mellow, well-rounded flavor than the average mainland soy sauce, but feel free to use your fave soy sauce or gluten-free tamari if desired.

-- Mirin – This sweet Japanese rice wine has a higher sugar content & lower alcohol content, adding tons of flavor to the Hawaii kalbi marinade.
+- Mirin – This sweet Japanese rice wine has a higher sugar content and lower alcohol content, adding tons of flavor to the Hawaii kalbi marinade.
 We highly recommend hunting for it in the “international” aisle of your grocery store, but you can also use dry sherry or vermouth as imperfect-yet-quick substitutes.

 - Toasted sesame oil – Another burst of aromatic, nutty flavor for the kalbi marinade!